microsoft/mcp-interviewer/TRANSPARENCY.md

 MCP Interviewer can be run with any OpenAI-compatible API.
 Refer to your selected model’s model card to understand its capabilities and limitations.

-MCP Interviewer inherits any biases, errors, or omissions characteristic of its training data, which may be amplified by any AI-generated interpretations.

-There has not been a systematic effort to ensure that systems using MCP Interviewerare protected from security vulnerabilities such as indirect prompt injection attacks.
+There has not been a systematic effort to ensure that systems using MCP Interviewer are protected from security vulnerabilities such as indirect prompt injection attacks.
 Any systems using it should take proactive measures to harden their systems as appropriate.

 ## Best Practices